About play and cognitive development for school-age children

 You can stimulate your child’s excitement about learning by finding out about your child’s interests.
 For example, if your child is fascinated by sea urchins, you could visit the local library together and find books on the subject, or visit the beach to search for sea urchins.
 Encourage your child to share new ideas and learning with you.

 It’s a good idea to let your child take the lead with play when you can, because children learn best when they’re interested in an activity.
-This way, you can use your child’s interests to help your child learn something new through play.
+This way, you can use your child’s interests to help your child learn something new.
 Your child will generally let you know if they need help, so try not to jump in with solutions too early.

-If your child seems to be having trouble learning at school or isn’t working at a similar level to peers, it might be a good idea to talk with your GP or your child’s teacher.
+If your child seems to be having difficulty learning at school or isn’t working at a similar level to peers, it’s a good idea to get help early.
+Talk with your GP or your child’s teacher.

-It’s good to know that screen time can support your child’s learning.
+It’s good to know that using screen time and digital technology can support your child’s learning.

-You can help your child learn through digital play by:
+Here are things you can do to help your child learn through digital play:

-- choosing good-quality apps, games and other media
+- Choose good-quality apps, games and other media.

-And remember – healthy screen time is all about balance.
-It’s good for your child’s development to do lots of different activities, including pretend and creative play, physical play, social play and reading, as well as digital play.
+And remember – healthy screen time and digital technology use is all about balance.
+It’s good for your child’s development to do plenty of different activities, including pretend and creative play, physical play, social play and reading, as well as digital play.